jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ***I don't know.
 Just do something difficult.<br>You can't learn discipline from texts.*** ([Tweet it](https://twitter.com/EdLatimore/status/1287028777768321029){: target="_blank" rel="noopener noreferrer"})

 Discipline orders the disordered, focuses the unfocused, and makes strong the flimsy.
 It does this by forcing you to do difficult things.
 Discipline does not demand perfection or even mastery.
 It only requires effort and consistency.
-This remind some of what Lao Tzu said of discipline: "*Simulated disorder postulates perfect discipline; simulated fear postulates courage; simulated weakness postulates strength*
+This reminds some of what Lao Tzu said of discipline: "*Simulated disorder postulates perfect discipline; simulated fear postulates courage; simulated weakness postulates strength*

 ---